micurs/webpack-typescript-tests/react_es6/readme.md

     http-server -p 3000

-See the demo on `http://localhost:3000`
+See the result on `http://localhost:3000`